ctschroeder/tutorials/basel/linked-open-data-and-project-management.md

 ### Project Management

 We will start by prototyping possible projects

+Brainstorm:
 * What is your "dataset"?
   * What state is it in currently?
 * What are your research goals and questions?
   * Anything you need to do re formatting/encoding/etc your data?
   * What methods might you need to use, apply to your data set/primary sources to acheive those goals?
   * Are there other projects with similar research questions or sources?
 What can you learn from them?

+On a big piece of paper:
 * Given the above:
   * Map out your project process
   * Map out your project goals
   * Map out your project infrastructure
+  * Draw out **work flow**, process to create site, resources, how you or others might use it
+  * Or draw out what your **website** might look like
+* Tape your prototype to the wall before you leave for lunch

-We'll present our prototyping to each other.
+We'll present our prototyping to each other after lunch.